 If you have reduced grip, weakness or tremor, it can be difficult to handle cutlery.
 Several specially designed styles are available, including:

-- cutlery that can be bent to suit different grips
+- cutlery which can be bent to suit different grips

 If you experience stiffness and rigidity, you may find that extra large or curved-handled cutlery works best for you.
-If you have a tremor you may prefer the combined fork and spoon or a heavier item, or utensils with moulded rubber handles for extra comfort.
+If you have a tremor you may prefer the combined fork and spoon, for example.

 If you have difficulty gripping things, a curved-handled or rocking action knife can be used for chopping food.
 The handle is D or L-shaped to help give you more control.

 They come in various sizes and the handles are usually made from easy-grip material.